OfW launched: Aug 2018 Members: 4284

 Most members come to our branches because they are situated near their homes and because our tools can improve their chances of finding work.
 CVs they create on our website (with help from volunteers) are concise, well structured and have been honed by feedback from employers.
 Volunteers are trained to check member CVs and also to run our two main workshops: getting your CV to 100+ employers a week and dealing with hard interview situations.

-Our branches are places where the unemployed can face the daily challenges of job-seeking together, making the search feel less solitary.
+Our branches are places where unemployed people can face the daily challenges of job-seeking together, making the search feel less solitary.

 Watch our Gugulethu volunteer, Pamela Silwana (left), on The Gathering's unemployment panel with (left to right) Mbali Ntuli, Justice Dennis Davis (moderating) and Neil Coleman, 6 Mar 2020